vladkinoman/just-my-notes/games/game-recommendations.md

 - Starcraft 1-2.
 Some people say Warcraft (especially the 3rd one) > Starcraft.

 - Age of Mythology - my own first strategy video game <3

-## Immersive Sims

-- System shock 1 & 2.
-- Thief 1 & 2.
-- Deus Ex.
-- TES Morrowind - occasionally.
-- Vampire The Masquerade: Bloodlines.
-- Pathologic.
-- S.T.A.L.K.E.R.
-- Bioshock + second DLC of Bioshock Infinite.
-- Deus Ex: Human Revolution.
-- Dishonored.
-- Prey.
-- +Dark Messiah of Might and Magic.
-Some other games have Immersive Sim components too: Hitman Blood Money (with 1st person), Metal Gear Solid V (with its AI system), Fallout New Vegas (with its 1st person view and hardcore mode).

-## Hack 'n' Slash (character action games)

-- Devil May Cry:

-  > But 1, 3, and 5 are all mast erpieces.
-4 is just another solid game in comparison.
-  - DMC5: Mechanically the best game in the series.
-  - DMC3 (with 2): was genre defining, had the best story, perfect representation of the series.
-  - DMC1: literally create a genre (Character action games or, to be more precise, Character Hack 'n' Slash games).
-  - DMC4 - Aged better in terms of story and gameplay.
-Hated the fact it was rushed.
-3 to 4 added onto the incredible combat and made it even more nuts.
-Some players over rate 4 because it was their first and that makes total and complete sense.
-But it has never been the best.
-Middle of the road game.
-And that's still a good thing because the DMC series is generally great.
-  - DmC - Gameplay wise it's extremely fun, it just bastardizes everything else.
-  - DMC2 - Ehhhh.

-- Metal Gear Rising: Revengeance.

-- NieR:Automata.

-- Ninja Gaiden Black + 2.

-- Onimusha (PS2) series isn't 'pure' hack-and-slash but still has some cool melee stuff going on (and moreso as the series progressed).

-- Bayonetta 2.
-It's just so well put together and satisfying to play.